Seiko Prospex meets Apple Watch: dual wear for collectors

 All Apple Watch health and activity sensors remain fully functional when stacked.
 The optical heart rate sensor, ECG electrodes, and accelerometer are not impaired by the dual-wear configuration.
 Full details in the smartwatch sensor guide.

-• Movement safety:Safety: There is no vibration or magnetic interference to the Apple Watch under normal use.
+• Movement safety: No vibration or magnetic interference has been reported between the SPB143 and Apple Watch in standard use.

 The dual-wear setup does not ask you to compromise your standards.
 It asks you to expand them.